 Marriage - Occurring after the start date of the contract.
 A marriage certificate to prove actual marriage is required.

 Medical Accommodation - Conditions for which the University is unable to accommodate on campus residence.
-A letter of support from the Office of Disabilities Services is required.
-Contact Disabilities Services at (206) 296-5740.
+A letter of support from the Office of Disability Services is required.
+Contact Disability Services at (206) 296-5740.

 Transfer, Withdrawal, Hardship Withdrawal - Documentation is required.
 Submitting the Meal Plan Change form is also required.
 Students who are suspended or expelled for disciplinary reasons will not be released from the financial obligations of their contract.
 For mid-quarter withdrawals, students may have their housing and meal plan charges prorated based off of the date of check-out.

 Graduation - This is occurring during the academic year.
 Congratulations!!!

 Academic Internship/Exchange/Study Abroad - Documentation is required if this is a non-Seattle University sponsored program.